joshuaeckroth/cse230-website/lecture/maps-sets-etc.markdown

 map<string, int>::iterator it;
 {% endhighlight %}

-Now `it` can iterate through a map that has string--int key--value pairs.
+Now `it` can iterate through a map that has string-int key-value pairs.
 The iterator need not be named `it`, but that is very common.
 The iterator acts like a pointer to the elements of the container.
 The statement `++it` (or `it++`, which is less common) moves the iterator to the next element.